Jamesamodeo/jotterbox/README.md

 - Notes are stored as TSV (tab-separated values) files separated by date, with their custom tags and a 'date created' timestamp.
 - Filter notes by multiple selected tags and/or a date range and export result as a TSV file.

+### Simple installation

+Download binaries for your operating system from the Releases page and simply run Jotterbox.exe.

+### Manual installation

+Ensure Python 3 is installed on your system.

+MacOS users may have to run the following command if tkinter is not installed:

+    brew install python-tk

+Clone this repository and, with pip installed, run the following command in the directory containing 'requirements.txt':

+    pip install -r requirements.txt

+Start Jotterbox by simply running 'Jotterbox.py'!

 ### Usage

 - New note: With a notebook (directory of notes) open, click '+' button or just begin typing to add a new note.